 Assuming you meet all of the eligibility requirements for the Hubzone Program we will send you a service agreement for the Hubzone Application Completion Service.
 Once we receive it back, you will be provided a progress report that details the specific documentation needed from you and your business based upon your unique circumstances.
 Along with this progress report we provide data collection worksheets, templates and samples that will assist you in providing or collecting some of the information requested.
 We also provide you with access to a secure Dropbox folder to upload the requested information and documents to.

-If your firm needs to be registered in the System for Award Management (SAM.GOV) system or the SBA Dynamic Small Business System (DSBS), we will take care of registering your firm or we will make sure your existing profile has everything needed, as part of our service.
+If your firm needs to be registered in the System for Award Management (SAM.GOV) system, we will take care of registering your firm or we will make sure your existing profile has everything needed, as part of our service.

 We review, prepare and complete your entire SBA Hubzone Application including the electronic application and supporting document portions, including all required forms, attachments and supporting enclosures.

 As we receive your requested documents, we review each individual element, line by line.
 If potential issues or questions are found, we will alert you immediately and let you know the workaround to any issue or question that might be brought up by the SBA.

 We complete the electronic application and upload all supporting information required in the SBA required format.

 Every item and specific area within your Hubzone Application will be identified, noted as applicable or not and separated accordingly so your SBA Hubzone reviewer can easily review and expedite your Hubzone Application for approval.

 Even after the Hubzone Application is submitted, should your SBA analyst request any additional information needed to complete their review, we draft and respond to all SBA requests as part of our turnkey Hubzone Application Completion Service.